-Attachment H to the Services Tariff shall establish automated market power mitigation measures that may affect the calculation of Real-Time LBMPs.
+Attachment H of this Services Tariff shall establish automated market power mitigation measures that may affect the calculation of Real-Time LBMPs.
 To the extent that these measures are implemented they shall be incorporated into the RTC software through the establishment of a second, parallel, commitment evaluation that will assess the impact of the mitigation measures.
 The first evaluation, referred to as the “RTC evaluation,” will determine the schedules and prices that would result using an original set of offers and Bids before any additional mitigation measures, the necessity for which will be considered in the RTC evaluation, are applied.
 The second evaluation, referred to as the “RT-AMP” evaluation, will determine the schedules and prices that would result from using the original set of offers and bids as modified by any necessary mitigation measures.
-Both evaluations will follow the rules governing RTC’s operation that are set forth in Article 4 and this Attachment B to the ISO Services Tariff (as well as the corresponding provisions of Attachment J to the ISO OATT).
+Both evaluations will follow the rules governing RTC’s operation that are set forth in Article 4 and this Attachment B to this ISO Services Tariff.

 In situations where Attachment H specifies that real-time automated mitigation measures be utilized, the ISO will perform the two parallel RTC evaluations in a manner that enables it to implement mitigation measures one RTC run (i.e., fifteen minutes) in the future.
 For example, RTC15 and RT-AMP15 will perform Resource commitment evaluations simultaneously.
 RT-AMP15 will then apply the mitigation “impact” test, account for reference bid levels as appropriate and determine which Resources are actually to be mitigated.
 This information will then be conveyed to RTC30 which will make Resource commitments consistent with the application of the mitigation measures (and will thus indirectly be incorporated into future RTD runs).